4th Foreign Infantry Regiment

 • Automobile Mounted Company (CMA): Foum El Hassan

-However, in September 1939, the sad events in Europe interrupted the peaceful time.
-The order for war mobilization arrived.
+However, the peaceful time wouldn’t last.
+In September 1939, war broke out in Europe, and mobilization began.
 The CSP was dissolved.
-Detachments were formed within the 4e REI battalions to deploy to Europe.
-Nearly 500 legionnaires from the 4th Foreign Infantry Regiment would constitute in Metropolitan France the embryo of two new regiments (11e REI + 12e REI); three companies would be assigned to the 13th Demi-brigade for the Norwegian campaign.
-Also, two other detachments left North Africa to reinforce the 5e REI in Indochina and the 6e REI in Syria and Lebanon.
+Detachments were formed within the battalions to be deployed to Europe.
+Nearly 500 legionnaires from the 4th Foreign Infantry Regiment constituted, in metropolitan France, the embryo of the two new regiments: the 11e REI and 12e REI.
+Three companies of 4e REI volunteers helped form the 13th Demi-brigade for the Norwegian campaign.
+Finally, two detachments left North Africa to reinforce the 5e REI in Indochina and the 6e REI in Syria and Lebanon.

 Insignia - Badge - 4e REI - 4 REI - Foreign Legion - 1937

-The badge of 4e REI, created in late 1937.
-The grenade and the green & red colors symbolize the Legion; the Koutoubia Mosque minaret of Marrakech represents the 4e REI’s garrison town, and the mountains symbolize the High Atlas.
+The insignia of the 4th REI, created in late 1937.
+The grenade and the green and red colors symbolize the Legion; the minaret of the Koutoubia Mosque in Marrakech represents the regiment’s garrison town, and the mountains symbolize the High Atlas.

 Marrakech - 4e REI - 4 REI - Foreign Legion - Morocco - Koutoubia